Please wait a few moments while we replace your file.

 George DeMartino is a Professor of international economics at the Josef Korbel School of International Studies of the University of Denver.
 He has served on faculty of the School since 1993.
 Prior to that, he taught at Dickinson College (Carlisle, PA), and Trinity College (Hartford, CT).
 He earned his BA at Harvard University; an MA in Industrial Relations at Warwick University (Coventry, England); and his PhD in Economics at the University of Massachusetts.
 Prior to graduate school, Professor DeMartino served as a union organizer and negotiator for AFSCME, AFL-CIO in Connecticut.

 Professor DeMartino's research interests include global political economy, industrial relations, the ethical foundations of economic theory and policy, and political economy theory.
 He has published widely in these areas, including his book Global Economy, Global Justice: Theoretical Objections and Policy Alternatives to Neoliberalism (Routledge, 2000).
 Over the past several years he has explored professional ethical questions that arise in the context of the practice of economists.
 He has advocated for the creation of the new field of professional economic ethics in several articles, and in 2011 published The Economist’s Oath: On the Need for and Content of Professional Economic Ethics (Oxford University Press).
-At present he is co-editing with Deirdre McCloskey the Oxford University Press Handbook on Professional Economic Ethics, a text that will launch the field (expected publication, 2014).
+At present he is co-editing with Deirdre McCloskey the Oxford Handbook of Professional Economic Ethics, a text that will launch the field (expected publication, 2015).

 Professor DeMartino teaches courses on international trade, the normative foundations of global economic policymaking, theories of political economy, and professional ethics in international affairs.
 Currently he is writing papers on fair trade, the nature of economic harm, reparations in the context of historical injustice, the ethics implicit in the work of Julie Graham, and other matters pertaining to professional economic practice.
+He is currently working on "Tragedy of Economics:harm, economic Harm and the harm economists do as they they try to do good."

 Ben Cherrington Hall, Room 165